Session Templates

 Example:

 In this example, Flywheel evaluates sessions that have a label starting with anxiety_protocol_pre.
-The template will flag any session that does not have:
+The template defines one acquisition rule with the following requirements:

 View Flagged Sessions